 It wouldn’t be a Power Plate—or an appropriately filling and complete meal—without a plant protein.

-I chose tempeh, which may be my favorite plant protein, for these mashed potato holiday bowls.
-I love the earthy, hearty texture of tempeh, and it works perfectly with the savory gravy in the recipe.
+I chose tempeh, which may be my favorite plant protein, for the vegan mashed potato bowls.

-So, I figured I’d test the recipe with chickpeas as well as tempeh.
-I smashed them partially, using a potato masher, so that they’d be “crumbled” as well.
+I figured I’d test the recipe with chickpeas as well as with tempeh.
+I smashed the beans partially, using a coarse setting on my potato ricer, so that they’d be “crumbled” as well.

 It worked perfectly.
 The bowls can be made with tempeh or chickpeas, depending on what you can find, what you like, and what’s appropriate for your eating style.

-The tempeh version is my favorite, but I really liked the chickpea version (pictured below), too.
-It reminded me of this hearty wintertime dish of chickpeas and mushrooms, which is also made with mashed potatoes!
+The chickpea version is pictured below.
+It reminds me of this hearty wintertime dish of creamy chickpeas and mushrooms, which is also made with mashed potatoes!

-Ditto for the tempeh (or chickpeas) and gravy!
-You can prepare the protein two days before you plan to eat.
-They’ll keep in the fridge for up to four or five days, total.
+Ditto for the tempeh (or chickpea) gravy!
+You can prepare it up to three days before you plan to eat.
+The gravy will keep in the fridge for up to five days total.
+It, too, can be frozen for up to eight weeks.

 xo